Start a Conversation

 EXTRAS:

-Note: The Short Inca Trail to Machu Picchu (2 days & 1 night) is generally available throughout the year, except in February for maintenance.
+Note: Short Inca Trail to Machu Picchu (2 days & 1 night) is generally available throughout the year, except in February for maintenance.
 This trek takes you to Machu Picchu through the Sun Gate, exploring impressive Inca ruins along the way, such as Wiñay Wayna.

 CHANGE OF DEPARTURE DATE: Once tickets are purchased, they cannot be changed or refunded.
 If you cancel the trek, the deposit is non-refundable.